 Enjoy Cherry Blossom Viewing

-As my children are in elementary school now, it’s more difficult for us to take time to travel to Japan to view the cherry blossom.
-I miss seeing the sea of pink from my mom’s balcony and just enjoying the natural beauty.
-It’s one of the biggest events I look forward to in Japan during spring.
-I hope you’ll get to see Japan’s cherry blossom in person.
+As my children are getting busier with their school years, it has become challenging for us to find time to travel to Japan to view the cherry blossoms.
+I miss seeing the sea of pink from my mom’s balcony and simply enjoying the natural beauty.
+It’s one of the events I look forward to the most in Japan during spring.
+I hope you get the chance to see Japan’s cherry blossoms in person.

 the cherry blossom viewing is the most beautiful.
 Cherry Blossoms are my favorite.
 My father always told me i was a Cherry Blossom,